 |SAT/ACT scores must be received by||January 15|

-The student-faculty ratio at Kenyon College is 10:1.
-The most popular majors at Kenyon College include: English Language and Literature, General; Economics, General; and Psychology, General.
-The average freshman retention rate, an indicator of student satisfaction, is 92.0 percent.
+The student-faculty ratio at Kenyon College is 10:1, and the school has 68 percent of its classes with fewer than 20 students.
+The most popular majors at Kenyon College include: English Language and Literature, General; Psychology, General; Economics, General; Political Science and Government, General; and History, General.
+The average freshman retention rate, an indicator of student satisfaction, is 92.8 percent.

 |Student gender distribution|